Qualitative Research Methods

 Course Description

 This course is designed to introduce basic qualitative research methods.
 The course will use a combination of didactic, interactive and applied techniques to provide a rich and in-depth understanding of qualitative research in scientific research.
 Through the course, participants will be expected to conduct their own qualitative study.
-Course participants will work individually/in groups to collect data through in-depth interviews, analyze the data collected, and present the results of the analysis.
 Participants will also learn the basic steps of qualitative data management and analysis using the software, Atlas. ti.
-Participants will submit their analytical products for evaluation.

 Expectations and Goals